okogosov/PPL/README.md

 - added finally and failure blocks, which are called at the end of successful completion or in case of emergency termination of script or functions.

+What's new in version 2.0.8.2 (added 19/1/2024)

+- added library DateTime with sources,tutorial and samples